 Contact your veterinarian if you notice any of the following:

-• Difficulty urinating, blood in urine, or inability to urinate at all
+- Difficulty urinating, blood in urine, or inability to urinate at all (see our urinary health guide)

-A low thirst drive is hardwired into cats, but as owners we can make a big difference through diet and environment.
-Increasing wet food is the single most impactful change, and pairing it with the right bowl, smart placement, and clean water can noticeably boost most cats’ intake.
-Keep an eye on your cat’s energy levels and litter box habits day to day, and if drinking patterns change suddenly, get them checked by a vet sooner rather than later.
+A low thirst drive is hardwired into cats, but you can make a real difference through diet and environment.
+Wet food does the most.
+Pair it with the right bowl, smart placement, and clean water, and most cats’ intake goes up noticeably.
+Keep an eye on energy levels and litter box habits, and if drinking patterns shift suddenly, get it checked out.

 References